 sqlite3database.
 This includes 116 distinct tables, with thousands of fields, covering the time period from 1994 to the present.

-Pull a subset of the data out of that database for further processing and integration into the PUDL data packages and
+Pull a subset of the data out of that database for further processing and integration into the PUDL

 If you want direct access to the original FERC Form 1 database, you can just do the database cloning and connect directly to the resulting database.
 This has become especially useful since Microsoft recently discontinued the database driver that until late 2018 had allowed users to load the FoxPro database files into Microsoft Access.